Introduction to Permission Set Groups

 Permission Set Groups Are Just Right

 Currently in beta release, Permission Set Groups allow any number of Permission Sets to be bundled up with a new name and description.
 Permission Set Groups can be individually assigned to Users just like Permission Sets.
-This may seem like a simple new feature, but if applied properly, Permission Set Groups can revolutionize the structure of your Org.
+This may seem like a simple feature, but if applied properly, Permission Set Groups can revolutionize the structure of your Org.
 Let’s look in more detail at this change in architecture.
 In the early days of Salesforce, each User had a single Profile.

 Then, with the introduction of Permission Sets, additional permissions could be assigned to an individual User.